 FOR NON-MEMBERS:

-In person: Guest tickets may be purchased via our High Holy Day Guest In-Person Ticket form.
+In person: Guest tickets may be purchased via our High Holy Day In-Person Guest Ticket form.

 Online: Guests may join us online without charge (although a donation is suggested) by registering using our High Holy Day Online Registration Form.